ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Method

 \section{Method}

-In this section, we detailed introduction the algorithm flow (Sec.~\ref{subsec:3_2}) and efficient memory saving mechanism (Sec.~\ref{subsec:3_3}) of our proposed ESSAM algorithm.
+In this section, we detailed the ESSAM algorithm flow (Sec.~\ref{subsec:3_1}) and its accelerated variant (Sec.~\ref{subsec:3_2}), and present the efficient memory-saving mechanism used in the algorithm (Sec.~\ref{subsec:3_3}).
 Finally, we explain why our proposed algorithm can be viewed as performing Sharpness-Aware Maximization (Sec.~\ref{subsec:3_4}).